Jim Penders

-James F. Penders is the coach of the UConn Huskies baseball team.
+James F. Penders (born 1972) is the coach of the UConn Huskies baseball team.
 Penders began his time with the Huskies in 1991 as a player on the varsity team.
 In his senior year, he was named a co-captain and helped to lead the Huskies to victory in the 1994 Big East Conference baseball tournament.
 Penders was named an assistant coach of the Huskies in 1997 and became head coach after the 2003 season.

 Playing years

 Penders was a co-captain in 1994.
 The Huskies finished with a 26–19 record and won the Big East Tournament before losing to Georgia Tech and in the NCAA Regionals and being eliminated.
 Penders finished the season batting .354 with seven home runs and 46 RBIs.

 Coaching career

 Penders was hired as a graduate assistant baseball coach before being named a full assistant in 1999.
 He was promoted to head coach in 2003 after Andy Baylock left the program.
 Penders won the Big East Coach of the Year honors in 2006, 2010 and 2011, taking the Huskies to the NCAA tournament in each of those three seasons.
 In 2011, Penders led the Huskies to their first Super Regional.
 They were eliminated by South Carolina, two games to none.
 On March 27, 2012, Penders earned his 300th career victory, all at Connecticut, with a win over in-state rival Hartford.
 The 8th-seeded Huskies won the 2013 Big East Conference baseball tournament in the league's final year before the split.